TheMightyGit/rssole/README.md

 ## Network

 By default it binds to `0.0.0.0:8090`, so it will be available on all network adaptors on your host.
+You can change this in the `feeds.json` config file.

 I run rssole within a private network so this is good enough for me so that I can run it once but access it from all my devices.
-If you run this on an alien network then someone else can mess with the UI (there's no protection at all on it) - change the code to `127.0.0.1:8090` if you only want it to serve locally.
+If you run this on an alien network then someone else can mess with the UI (there's no protection at all on it) - change the `listen` value in `feeds.json` to `127.0.0.1:8090` if you only want it to serve locally.

 If you want to protect rssole behind a username and password or encryption (because you want rssole wide open on the net so you can use it from anywhere) then you'll need a web proxy that can be configured